BenjaminShinar/Books-Resources/Microsoft Azure Fundamentals/README.md

 #### High Availability and Scalability

 The two Considerations for cloud applications are availability and scalability.
-Availability is the 'uptime' - does the application respond at all times, without going dark for various reasons. scalability is a measure of how the application responds to increase in demand, making sure that even if demnad skyrockets tenfolds, the application will still operate.
+Availability is the 'uptime' - does the application respond at all times, without going dark for various reasons. scalability is a measure of how the application responds to increase in demand, making sure that even if demand skyrockets tenfolds, the application will still operate.

 ##### Availability
 the azure SLA defines the ensured uptime in percentages, and defines what downtime means. usually the SLA are 99% and above